Personalized Career Conversations 2018

 Time and location will be announced: 1) with confirmation of participation; and/or, 2) on the day-of the session.

 The AACR Annual Meeting has always offered a variety of unique opportunities for individuals to meet other cancer research experts, but it can be intimidating for early-career scientists to walk up to a senior scientist at a conference and try to start a conversation.
-Aimed toward Associate Member graduate students, medical students and residents, and clinical and postdoctoral fellows, this unique session allows participants to pre-register for the opportunity to individually speak with a preferred senior scientist for 15-minutes at the Annual Meeting.
+Aimed toward Associate Member graduate students, medical students and residents, and clinical and postdoctoral fellows, this unique session will allows participants to pre-register for the opportunity to individually speak with two (2) preferred senior scientists for 15-minutes at the Annual Meeting.

 This program is offered as a benefit of Associate membership and is a collaborative effort between the Associate Member Council (AMC), the Minorities in Cancer Research Council (MICR), and Women in Cancer Research Council (WICR). #AACR1on1

-  Please refer to the list of senior scientists listed below who participated at the AACR Annual Meeting 2017 in Washington, D.C.
+Please refer to the list of senior scientists below who are participating at the AACR Annual Meeting 2018 in Chicago, IL:

 Participating Senior Scientists in Alphabetical Order

 - Marcia R. Cruz-Correa, MD, PhD

 - Mika Derynck, MD

 - S. Percy Ivy, MD